Mealman1551/chromium-latest-Enhanced/README.md

 > [!Warning]
 >**Important Warning for Users**
 >
->This script installs a **custom Chromium build** alongside any existing Chromium installation.
+>This script installs a **direct raw snapshot Chromium build** alongside any existing Chromium installation.
 >
 >* It may **overwrite or conflict** with your current Chromium profile.
 >* Possible issues include: